 After Constantinople was sacked, the new Latin imperial house had to sell the Passion relics accumulated in the previous two centuries to balance its treasury.
 France acquired them from the Venetians for an astronomically high sum after Baldwin II had pawned them and could not redeem them.

-Crown of Thorns, parts of the Cross, Blood of Christ, Head of John the Baptist and many other relics were kept in a large chest (the Grande Châsse)in the Sainte-Chapelle from then on.
+The Crown of Thorns, parts of the Cross, the Blood of Christ, the Head of John the Baptist, and many other relics were kept in a large chest, the Grande Châsse, in the Sainte-Chapelle from then on.

-What came to Paris was kept in the chest containing all other relics, the Grande Châsse, elevated on a platform behind the altar under a canopy.
+What came to Paris was kept in the chest containing all the other relics, the Grande Châsse, elevated on a platform behind the altar under a canopy.
 All the reliquaries were behind closed doors, which were locked with ten different keys.
 So was the cloth.

 Most of the relics and reliquaries were then lost during the French Revolution.
 Only three of the relics remain today: the Crown of Thorns, the Nails of the Passion and a piece of the True Cross, which were first kept in the treasury in Notre-Dame, but after its fire went to the Louvre.
 The Sainte-Chapelle no longer houses relics or reliquaries.